-Our FinTech practice consists of Cleary partners with a wealth of transactional and regulatory experience from both private practice and government service, with team members previously serving as the FDIC’s general counsel, the SEC’s general counsel, two former directors of the SEC’s Division of Corporation Finance and a former director of the SEC’s Division of Trading and Markets.
+Our FinTech practice consists of Cleary partners with a wealth of transactional and regulatory experience from both private practice and government service, with team members previously serving as the FDIC’s general counsel, the SEC’s general counsel and two former directors of the SEC’s Division of Corporation Finance.
 They repeatedly have been recognized for their work by The American Lawyer, Chambers (Global and USA editions), IFLR, The Legal 500 U.S., Turnarounds & Workouts and other publications.

 Cleary’s culture of collegiality and collaboration allows us to focus on achieving the best results for clients by tapping into the knowledge of all of our lawyers.
 As a result, we also provide integrated advice beyond financing, including issues related to corporate governance, economic sanctions and foreign investments, intellectual property, M&A, regulatory/banking, securities and commodities, tax, venture capital and other areas.
 Our lawyers’ deep industry knowledge, from financial institutions to the spectrum of technology sectors, provides added value to every engagement in this space.

 July 13, 2017